 Date: January 22 – March 18, 2024 (Mondays, 8 weeks)

 Instructor: John Niznansky

 Fee: $171.60 plus HST (Members) | Fee: $197.34 plus HST (Non-Members)

 Over the course of this class students will learn the basics of throwing on a potter’s wheel.
 Whether you are a beginner or an intermediate level student, this is the class for you.
 Students will learn techniques needed to centre, throw and trim a pot, providing them the skills and practise to get comfortable with the wheel, and make basic forms.

 This class offers a fun practical approach to develop a beginning knowledge of terms and methods for making pots.
 It covers clay preparation and reclaiming clay, which will give you the basics for working at home.

 For the beginner students, the instructor will go over wedging, centering, pulling, trimming and finishing the clay to provide students with skills to make basic forms such as mugs, cups and bowls.
 The instructor will discuss glazing techniques and students will complete several finished pieces of functional pottery.
-(No class October 31)
+(No class on January 19)

 Class fees includes the use of tools, equipment, firings and glazes.
 Students can purchase clay from the centre. ($30/bag)